-During my yearlong quest to tackle the 4000-footers, my daughter expressed some interest in what I was up to.
+During my yearlong quest to tackle the 4000-footers, my daughter expressed a lot of interest in what I was up to.
 So, the day after climbing the Twins and Galehead, I took her out of school to climb Mount Monadnock.
 How much can you learn in school when you’re eight, anyway?

 I thought I’d pick the easiest route, which was presumably the Dublin Trail.
 Apparently, I didn’t need to be so cautious though, because my daughter bounded up the trail with little effort.
 It was a tough hike for an eight-year-old kid to be sure, but she didn’t issue a single complaint and was smiling the entire time.
 We had the trail largely to ourselves and I was beginning to believe we might have a rare day of peace at Monadnock’s summit, but I was mistaken.